Simhyeon/r4d/docs/macro_indices.md

 8
 ```

-### repl
+#### repl

-Replace contents of the runtime macro.
+Replace contents of a runtime macro.
+Changing a content.
+While redefining a
+macro is prohibited in strict mode, but replacing a contents is allowed.

 ```
 $define(before=BEFORE)
 $repl(before,AFTER)
 $before()
+===
+AFTER
 ```

-### append
+#### append

-Append append given string into the macro.
-Only runtime macro can be appended.
+Appends given string into a macro.
+Only a runtime or a local macro can be
+appended.

 ```
 $define(test=TEST)